juanjovazpar/gitops-devs/README.md

 end
 ```

-Gitlab runner have to be installed in the project through manifest file and the runner has to be registered in the gitlab project by opening terminal and running the command:
+Gitlab runner have to be installed in the project through manifest file and the runner has to be registered in the gitlab project by opening terminal and running the command.
+CONFIG_VALUES_FILE is in gitlab folder:

 ```
-gitlab-runner register
+helm repo update gitlab

+helm install --namespace <NAMESPACE> --name gitlab-runner -f <CONFIG_VALUES_FILE> gitlab/gitlab-runner
 ```